novaeco/lizardManager/docs/README.md

 For SPI screens connect MOSI, MISO, SCLK, CS and D/C to the ESP32's SPI bus.
 Parallel displays require wiring the D0–D7 data lines and the control pins (WR, RD, CS and D/C).
 Use level shifting if your hardware operates at 5 V.
+Refer to `pin_assignments.md` for the default 8080 pin mapping.

 The default firmware initializes an **ILI9341** compatible SPI display using the `esp_lcd` driver provided by ESP-IDF, so no custom component is required.